cfclrk/setenv-file/README.md

 -   `M-x setenv-file`, which will prompt you for a file.
 All the environment variables defined in the file will be **set**.
--   `C-u M-x setenv-file`, which will prompt you for a file.
+-   `M-x setenv-file-unset`, which will prompt you for a file.
 All the environment variables defined in the file will be **unset**.

 ## Usage from Elisp